-This recipe is from a mixture of J. Kenji López-Alt and Not Another Cooking Show recipes for oven fried chicken wings.
 These wings are my personal favorite because they are easy, crunchy, and spicy.
-If you are trying to get as close to deep fried wings as possible without the hassel you need to try these out!
+If you are trying to get as close to deep fried wings as possible without the hassle you need to try these out!
+They are well worth the prep required the day before.

 Equipment